toverux/php-mime/README.md

 Load mappings from an Apache ".types" file or a Nginx file containing a `types` block.
 The format (Nginx or Apache) is automagically detected based on the content.
 Since the library uses `file_get_contents()`, the `$filepath` argument could be a filesystem path, an FTP path, an URL, whatever.
-If the file couldn't be loaded (wrong path or insufficient privileges), it throws a `\RuntimeException`;
+If the file couldn't be loaded (wrong path or insufficient privileges), it throws a `\RuntimeException`.

 ```php
 Mime::load('./my_project.types');
 ```
-The Apache .types file or the Nginx `types` block format is simple -  See the [examples](/examples) directory for examples.
+The Apache .types file or the Nginx `types` block format is simple — see the [examples](/examples) directory for examples.